Styling

 Style:

-• backgroundColor - Background color (hex strings or color names)
+• backgroundColor - Background color (hex strings, color names, or CSS gradient strings — see Gradients)

 • opacity - Opacity value between 0 and 1